 - 5.4.3.1 These provisions and those in clauses 5.4.4 and 5.4.5 below apply to all academic staff members employed on continuing or fixed-term contracts.
-The duties that can be required of academic staff members will be consistent with their academic classification level. - 5.4.3.2 Academic workload consists of four (4) major components - (a) teaching (and related duties), including supervision; - (b) research, scholarship and creative activity; - (c) administration, service and leadership in the University; and - (d) professional activity including service to the community. - 5.4.3.3 The University recognises 1725 hours per annum as the maximum annual allocated hours. - 5.4.3.4 Teaching at weekends and public holidays will be scheduled only with the agreement of the staff member and such agreed teaching will be given additional weighting in workload allocations. - 5.4.3.5 The development of workload models and the allocation of workloads will take into account, where applicable: - (a) modes of delivery, including, for example, face-to-face teaching, online learning and blended learning; - (b) the level of courses taught; - (c) preparation for teaching, curriculum development and the development of course materials;
+The duties that can be required of academic staff members will be consistent with their academic classification level. - 5.4.3.2 Academic workload consists of four (4) major components: - (a) teaching (and related duties), including supervision; - (b) research, scholarship and creative activity; - (c) administration, service and leadership in the University; and - (d) professional activity including service to the community. - 5.4.3.3 The University recognises 1725 hours per annum as the maximum annual allocated hours. - 5.4.3.4 Teaching at weekends and public holidays will be scheduled only with the agreement of the staff member and such agreed teaching will be given additional weighting in workload allocations.

-- (d) assessment of student work; - (e) supervision and mentoring of staff and students, including required attendance at classes or meetings; - (f) the number of students taught, and/or assessed; - (g) the times at which teaching commitments are scheduled and the need for any travel to or from those commitments; - (h) research, scholarship and creative activity; - (i) professional activity, including service to the community; administration, service and leadership to the University; - (j) overall workloads.
+- 5.4.3.5 The development of workload models and the allocation of workloads will accommodate: - (a) modes of delivery, including, for example, face-to-face teaching, online learning and blended learning; - (b) the level of courses taught; - (c) preparation for teaching, curriculum development and the development of course materials; - (d) assessment of student work; - (e) the time it reasonably takes to undertake teaching and teaching-related activities; - (f) supervision and mentoring of staff and students, including required attendance at classes or meetings; - (g) the number of students taught, and/or assessed; - (h) the times at which teaching commitments are scheduled and the need for any travel to or from those commitments; - (i) research, scholarship and creative activity; - (j) professional activity, including service to the community; administration, service and leadership to the University; - (k) overall workloads.